Niess 1-80

 The Niess 1-80, also known as Galeão 5 FG, was a military and civilian trainer aircraft built in Brazil during the 1950s.
-It was originally developed by Marc Niess as an prototype based on the CAP-4 Paulistinha, which he worked while employed at Companhia Aeronáutica Paulista.
+It was originally developed by Marc Niess as a prototype based on the CAP-4 Paulistinha, which he worked while employed at Companhia Aeronáutica Paulista.

 Development

 In early 1952, the Brazilian Air Force decided to use Fábrica do Galeão to build a light trainer for the Brazilian air clubs, and chose the 1-80(in Portuguese: Um-Oitenta) prototype airplane by designer Marc Niess.
 The tests for aeronautical certification began at Campo de Marte, where the plane was approved soon after.
 The engineers decided to make some modifications to the original design of the plane, structural changes in the wings that become made of plywood, and the fuel capacity was increased.

 After the modifications, the now called Galeão 5 FG, were more robust and had greater range, although they were inferior in aerobatic practices.
 It proved to be a very difficult aircraft to control, and was not recommended for basic pilot instruction.
 Even so, a couple of units were donated to Brazilian flying clubs, and a few others went to Paraguay and Uruguay.